 Google Translate is built right into Gmail, if you hadn’t realised: Open a message on the web and if you don’t see the translate bar, click the menu button (three dots, top right) and choose Translate message — you’ll then be able to select the source language (if it isn’t detected automatically), and then the language you want the message translated into.

 A neat feature called auto-advance shows the next message in your list automatically when you archive or delete the current one.

-You can enable auto-advance from the Advanced tab in Gmail Settings on the web, or from the Auto-advance entry in General settings in the Gmail Settings for Android.
-As yet, the feature hasn’t rolled out to iOS.
+You can enable auto-advance from the Advanced tab in Gmail Settings on the web, or from the Auto-advance entry in General settings in the Gmail Settings for mobile.

 Many of us are using labels to keep our Gmail inboxes well organised and in order, but did you know you can create sub-labels too?
 You have to be on the web to create them, but they can then be accessed from anywhere: Click the three dots next to any label in the navigation pane on the left of the Gmail inbox, then choose Add sub-label to do just that.

 The Gmail apps will sync 30 days of emails to your phone by default, but if you want to save space or make more messages available on your local device, you can change this.
 On iOS (pick Sync settings from your email settings), the available range is 1-30 days; on Android (pick Days of emails to sync from your email settings), the range is 1-999 days.